TheRedBrain/food-overhaul/README.md

 https://modrinth.com/mod/item-components and https://modrinth.com/mod/default-components both allow setting the default components of items via data packs.

 This gives mod pack authors / players the option to use their own food effects.

+## Food blocks

+Food blocks can be interacted with to grant a status effect to the player.
+When that status effect is a food effect, interaction is only possible when the player doesn't already have the effect.

+Food Overhaul provides a simple Java API for add-on mods to create food blocks.

 ## Just want to play?